PonkeDanker/travandromalgbti/content/get-support/card-3-resources.md

 <ul class="card-list">
 {% card(
-	image="2022-calendar-square.png",
+	image="2023-calendar-square.png",
 	title="NEW 2023 LGBTI+ Traveller & Roma Calendar",
 	linkTitle="Download",
 	linkTarget="/2023-calendar.pdf"
 	color="purple"
 ) %}
 Celebrate LGBTI+ Traveller & Roma and hang up the 2023 calendar.
-All its quotes are from the newly punlished research.
+All its quotes are from the newly published peer-research.
 {% end %}

 {% card(